Crew Stoneley

+Biography

-He was born in Leeds, educated at Blundell's School and in 1931 received his commission in the British Army.
-Stoneley retired in 1964 as a Brigadier and served as Colonel Commandant of the Royal Signals.
-He died in Dorset.
+Stoneley was born in Leeds, educated at Blundell's School and in 1931 received his commission in the British Army.

+Stoneley became the national 440 yards champion after winning the British AAA Championships title at the 1932 AAA Championships.

-Stoneley competed for Great Britain in the 1932 Games held in Los Angeles as the leadoff runner in the 4 x 400 metre relay where he won the silver medal with his teammates Tommy Hampson, David Burghley and Godfrey Rampling.
+Shortly afterwards he was selected to represent Great Britain at the 1932 Olympic Games in Los Angeles, as the leadoff runner in the 4 × 400 metre relay, where he won the silver medal with his teammates Tommy Hampson, David Burghley and Godfrey Rampling.
 In the 400 metre contest he was eliminated in the semi-finals.

-At the 1934 British Empire Games he was a member of the English relay team which won the gold medal in the 4 x 440 yards competition.
+At the 1934 British Empire Games he was a member of the English relay team which won the gold medal in the 4 × 440 yards competition.
 In the 440 yards event he won the bronze medal.